AnthonyH93/GoCycling/README.md

 This app has been an immense amount of fun to develop and I have greatly enjoyed using SwiftUI!
 I am planning on continuing to add features as time permits and some ideas that are on my roadmap are listed below:
 * Statistics tab displaying graphs about past cycling trends (also all time records such as longest route, furthest distance travelled in one month, etc)
   * Could also add goals to this, so that users could set cycling goals and track their progress towards them
-* Route naming so that a user could assign a name to each route they complete
+* iCloud integration with CloudKit
-  * This would allow easy sorting by route names and comparison between attempts of the same route
+  * This would allow data to be synced between devices and recovered when the user gets a new device
 * Calorie tracking within the app as an optional metric
 * Route generator feature where a user could enter the distance they want to ride and the app could suggest a route for them